Video shows 3 jailers watch as officer wrapped chain around detainee’s neck and briefly choked him, lawsuit says - KESQ

 Rentz was charged in March 2023 with violation of oath of office and battery.

 The criminal case is pending in Appling County court.
-CNN has reached out to Rentz’s criminal attorney for comment.
+Rentz’s criminal attorney, Hugh McCullough, told CNN his client has pleaded not guilty to the charges and said Rentz denies any wrongdoing.

 Rentz’s civil attorney, Patrick O’Connor, denied the lawsuit allegations, saying in an email, “Mr. Rentz did not choke Mr. Harris and Mr. Rentz never made the offensive comments falsely attributed to him.”